 #2.
 The Rains of Castamere (Season 3, Episode 9)

 The ending that shocked the world.
 The Red Wedding..
 Dun dun dun!
 Yes this is the moment that show creaters Benioff and Weiss had wanted to film since pitching the series to HBO because they knew long ago that THIS episode, THIS event would make Game of Thrones the powerhouse that it is today.
 They weren’t wrong… I was floored reading the book, but the show was even harder to grasp seeing all of that stab-happy betrayal unfold before my eyes.
 Rob Stark, his mother, his wife, his army – slaughtered in the house of Frey after dishonouring his promise to wed Walder’s daughter… Don’t break a promise to a psychopath people – shit can go South real fast.

 Michelle Fairley’s final performance as Catelyn Stark is gut-wrenching as we see her plead for her son’s life, only for Roose Bolton to “send the Lannister’s regards” before plunging his dagger into the King of The North, effectively ending the war against Tywin Lannister’s empire.
-Catelyn has nothing left, so she slices Walder Frey’s daughter’s throat, only for her own neck to be cut seconds later as the episode ends in complete silence, jaws-on-the-floor, tears on your faces, stunned looks all-around – The Red Wedding people – aka the worst after-party of all time.
+Catelyn has nothing left, so she slices Walder Frey’s wife’s throat, only for her own neck to be cut seconds later as the episode ends in complete silence, jaws-on-the-floor, tears on your faces, stunned looks all-around – The Red Wedding people – aka the worst after-party of all time.

 #1.
 Battle of The Bastards (Season 6, Episode 9)